CodeSmile-0000011110110111/de.codesmile.luny/README.md

 So that's several minutes wasted on just compiling the C# code multiple times in quick succession.
 You got actual work to do, remember?

-Here's the crazy **Luny** solution, I'll explain it in detail below "after the break":
+Here's the crazy **Luny** solution, I'll explain it in detail next:
 ```
 local context = ...